corsa1r/TransformiumJS/README.md

 6) GameObjects

     a) Components system
-        e.x.
-Just attach RigidBody component and physics engine will automaticly simulate it
+        - Just attach RigidBody and physics engine will automaticly simulate it.

 7) Phonegap and Icenium implementation is on progress.